 In July 2009, we issued 60,000 restricted stock units to key management team members under the Plan.
-The restricted stock units vest 25% on the first anniversary of the grant date and 1/48th monthly thereafter dependent upon continued employment.
-As the restricted stock units vest, the units are settled in shares of common stock based on a one-to-one ratio.
-The units are valued based on the market price on the date of grant.
+The restricted stock units vested 25% on the first anniversary of the grant date and 1/48th monthly thereafter dependent upon continued employment.
+As the restricted stock units vested, the units were settled in shares of common stock based on a one-to-one ratio.
+The units were valued based on the market price on the date of grant.
+At December 31, 2013 all of these restricted stock units had either been vested or forfeited.